 As a veterinarian, you may want to consider obtaining speciality certification in Veterinary Science such as Surgery, Internal Medicine, Dentistry, Radiology, Behaviour, Laboratory Animal Medicine, Nutrition, Emergency and Critical Care.
 You are supposed to have 3-4 years of experience or additional training to be eligible for certification, depending on the speciality.
 However, these certifications are completely optional.

 Want to know how to become a veterinary doctor?
-For those wishing to pursue a career in Veterinary Science, here is a list of top 10 universities and colleges offering an exciting program in Veterinary Practice and Science.
+For those wishing to pursue a career in Veterinary Science, here are the top-ranked universities and colleges you must consider to study Veterinary Practice and Science.

 - Royal Veterinary College, University of London